ptharigopula-hub/torch/README.md

 # torch
-Terraform Orchestrator - A command line tool to manage application + infrastructure lifecycle getting deployed with terraform.
+Terraform Orchestrator - torch is a command line tool built to manage (application + infrastructure) lifecycle getting deployed with terraform.